 MAR 7980 Dissertation

-QMB 7980 Dissertation

 Proposal and dissertation courses are graded Pass/Fail, and must be passed.
 Students must complete all remaining courses with a grade of “B” or better.
 Should a student fail to pass or complete a course with the required grade, the Executive Doctorate Program Committee may offer an alternative activity as a substitute.